unit-00/mongo-db/assignment.md

     what the most popular link clicked is?
 You will need to use `$group`, `$sum`, and `$sort`.

+## AWS MongoDB Installation
+You should already have a local Mongo docker container.
+Let's practice our AWS skills by spinning up a micro instance and practice installing on a remote machine.

+1. To install MongoDB, use your operating system's package manager:
+   - Ubuntu Linux: `sudo apt-get install mongodb`

+2. Much like Postgres, you will need to launch the server before using Mongo for the first time.

+   - Ubuntu Linux: `sudo /etc/init.d/mongodb start`

+3. Check your installation by opening the MongoDB Client:

+   - Open a new terminal and type `mongo` to open up a Mongo shell
+   - Type `show dbs;` to show the databases you have
+   - You can exit by typing `exit`

+4. Resources and quick references to Mongo commands:

+   - [MongoDB Cheatsheet][mongo-cheatsheet]
+   - [Mongo Docs][mongo-docs]
+   - [MongoDB Reference Cards][mongo-ref-cards]

 ## Extra Credit

 MongoDB actually has some [geospatial][mongo-geospatial] facilities (don't